Green financing framework

 The Treasury has published the UK Government Green Financing Framework, a document which outlines the UK’s strategies to fund sustainable initiatives.

 It discusses how financing expenditures through the issuance of green gilts and Green Savings Bonds will be critical in tackling climate change and other environmental challenges.

 The UK’s main sustainable targets are: reaching Net Zero by 2050; limiting global warming to well below 2°C, but aiming for 1.5°C; reducing emissions by at least 68% by 2030, and 78% in 2035 compared to 1990; and doubling the provision of international climate finance to £11.6 billion over the period 2021-2025 to help support developing countries respond to the challenges of climate change.

 However, in order to achieve these targets, a significant increase in infrastructure investment will be required.
 This includes transport electrification, the expansion of renewable and low-carbon power generation, as well as the development of low-carbon hydrogen technologies, and the government will actively support research and development of innovative technologies.
 Even if these technologies already exist, they require further investment to become cost competitive.

 The UK is also promoting mandatory reporting of climate related disclosures in line with the Taskforce for Climate-related Financial Disclosures (TCFD), and is encouraging other countries to do the same.
-The IoD has called on all directors to step up and implement this common reporting framework throughout their organisations to support the UK’s green transition: IoD calls on business to voluntarily adopt climate-related financial disclosures as soon as possible
+The IoD has called on all directors to step up and implement this common reporting framework throughout their organisations to support the UK’s green transition.

 The Green Finance Strategy set out in HMT’s Framework is three way: